 The European Milk Bank Association (EMBA) was officially launched on Friday 15th October 2010.
 The Association has its seat in Milan, Italy and welcomes membership from milk banks, milk bank associations and individuals who support the aims of the Association.
 The European Milk Bank Association is a non profit organisation which has been established to promote milk banking in Europe and to encourage international co-operation between the human milk banks of the countries of Europe.
-The current President of EMBA (2015 – 2018) is Professor Jean-Charles Picaud (France).
-Vice President is Professor Sertac Arslanoglu (Turkey), Secretary Anne Grovslien (Norway) and Treasurer Professor Enrico Bertino (Italy).
-Former Presidents were Gillian Weaver (UK; 2012 – 2015) and Professor Guido Moro (Italy; 2010 – 2012).
+The current President of EMBA (2018 – 2021) is Professor Enrico Bertino (Italy).
+Vice President is Professor Sertac Arslanoglu (Turkey), Secretary Anne Grovslien (Norway) and Treasurer Professor Guido Moro (Italy).
+Former Presidents were Professor Jean-Charles Picaud (France; 2015 – 2018), Gillian Weaver (UK; 2012 – 2015) and Professor Guido Moro (Italy; 2010 – 2012).

 A human milk bank collects, screens, stores, processes and distributes donor breastmilk.